-Fourth International Conference on Paediatric Acquired Brain Injury is organized by International Brain Injury Association (IBIA) and will be held from Aug 27 - 29, 2020 at New York, United States of America.
+Fourth International Conference on Paediatric Acquired Brain Injury is organized by International Brain Injury Association (IBIA) and will be held from Oct 06 - 09, 2021 at The New Yorker, A Wyndham Hotel, New York City, New York, United States of America.

-The conference will focus on the development of innovative treatments, rehabilitation programmes, support mechanisms and ways to improve the lives and potential of young people affected by brain injury.
-The educational programme will be inclusive of all issues relating to pediatric brain injury, both traumatic (e.g., external physical force injuries, penetrating injuries) and atraumatic (e.g., infectious diseases, tumors, stroke, neurotoxic poisonings).
+The conference will focus on the development of innovative treatments, rehabilitation programs, support mechanisms and ways to improve the lives and potential of young people affected by brain injury.
+The educational program will be inclusive of all issues relating to paediatric brain injury, both traumatic (e.g., external physical force injuries, penetrating injuries) and atraumatic (e.g., infectious diseases, tumors, stroke, neurotoxic poisonings).

 Conference Fee Details

 Subscribe to our newsletter and receive updates on medical conferences, board review courses and news